-Section 3.2 There are either five or six "cost sharing tiers" for drugs on the Drug List
+Section 3.2 There are five "cost sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of either five or six cost sharing tiers.
+Every drug on the plan's Drug List is in one of the five cost sharing tiers.
 In general, the higher the cost sharing tier, the higher your cost for the drug:

 - Cost sharing Tier 1 includes preferred generic drugs.
-This is the lowest cost sharing tier. - Cost sharing Tier 2 includes generic drugs.

-- Cost sharing Tier 3 includes preferred brand drugs. - Cost sharing Tier 4 includes non-preferred brand drugs. - Cost sharing Tier 5 includes specialty medications.
-This is often the highest cost sharing tier. - Cost sharing Tier 6 includes vaccines and select generics (not applicable for Medicare PPO Blue PlusRx)
+This is the lowest cost sharing tier. - Cost sharing Tier 2 includes generic drugs. - Cost sharing Tier 3 includes preferred brand drugs. - Cost sharing Tier 4 includes non-preferred brand drugs. - Cost sharing Tier 5 includes specialty medications.
+This is often the highest cost sharing tier.